gofofoca/gofofoca/README.md

 # GoFofoca

 GoFofoca is a free open-source forum software with a focus on extensibility written in Go.
+The origin of the name is inspired by the the language Go and the word « Fofoca », which means « gossip » in Brazilian Portuguese.